lucky1993-hub/POS-System/README.md

 Open the project in your preferred IDE.
 Resolve dependencies using Maven (pom.xml).

-###Running Tests:
+### Running Tests:

-1.Run tests using TestNG:
+1. Run tests using TestNG:
-2.Run all tests: Right-click on testng.xml and select "Run".
+2. Run all tests: Right-click on testng.xml and select "Run".
-3.Run individual test classes.
+3. Run individual test classes.

 ### Reporting:
 Allure Reporting: